Electric Vehicle Lab

 • Monitor State of Charge (SoC) and State of Health (SoH) to assess capacity and longevity.

 The system workflow involves setting up test cases via application software on a PC, which communicates with a microcontroller to control the charge/discharge hardware.
 Real-time data on voltage, current, temperature, and SoC is logged and visualized for analysis.
-Users can modify algorithms because of the open-source framework, enabling experimental studies and custom research.
+Users can modify algorithms due to the open-source framework, enabling advanced experimentation within the EV lab setup.

 B. Modular Battery & BMS Development Platform